hyperdevs-team/mini-kotlin/README.md

 }
 ```

-Use `mini.registryName` when you want a readable, predictable generated class name that you can import explicitly in module bootstrap code.
+Use `mini.registryName` when you want a readable, predictable generated package segment that you can import explicitly in module bootstrap code.
 Leave it unset when the stable fallback naming is sufficient.

 ## Advanced usages
 ### Kotlin Flow Utils